phillord/protege-nrepl/README.md

 Although, it is not tied to it, Protege-Nrepl is being developed for use with the [Tawny-OWL](https://github.com/phillord/tawny-owl) library;
-currently, the release version of Protege and Tawny use different versions of the OWL API, or a specialized build of Protege is needed.
+currently, the release version of Protege and Tawny use different versions of the OWL API, so a specialized build of Protege is needed.

 ## Usage